Tektronix: 1970–1985

-The company's IPO, when it publicly sold its first shares of stock, was on September 11, 1963.
 In 1974, the company acquired 256 acre in Wilsonville, Oregon where it built a facility for its imaging group.
 By 1976, the company employed nearly 10,000, and was the state's largest employer.
 Tektronix's 1956 expansion and, in 1962, Electro Scientific Industries' similar move to Washington County and expansion are credited with fostering the development of a large high-tech industry in Washington County, a number of firms which collectively are often referred to as the "Silicon Forest".

 For many years, Tektronix was the major electronics manufacturer in Oregon, and in 1981, its U.S. payroll peaked at over 24,000 employees.
 Tektronix also had operations in Europe, South America and Asia.
 European factories were located in Saint Peter's, Guernsey (then in the European Free Trade Association) until 1990, Hoddesdon (Hertfordshire, UK) and Heerenveen, Netherlands (then in the European Common Market).
 Some oscilloscopes marketed in Europe and the UK were sold under the brand name Telequipment but many in the UK used the Tektronix brand name in the 1960s and '70s.

 For many years, Tektronix operated in Japan as Sony-Tektronix, a 50-50 joint venture of Sony Corporation and Tektronix, Inc; this was due to Japanese trade restrictions at the time.
 Since then, Tektronix has bought out Sony's share and is now the sole owner of the Japanese operation.
 Under the Sony-Tektronix name, the 300 series oscilloscopes were lightweight and totally portable.
 They replaced the model 321/321A oscilloscopes.
 Examples of the Sony/Tektronix models were 314, 323, 335 and 370.

 During the early 1970s, Tektronix made a major design change to their oscilloscopes.
 The 5000 and 7000 series oscilloscopes maintained the plug-in capabilities that originally started with the 530 and 540 series; however, the choice of plug-ins was even greater.
 These scopes used custom designed integrated circuits fabricated by Tektronix.
 The CRTs were all rectangular and were all fabricated by Tektronix.
 These oscilloscopes provided on screen controls setting.
 The 5000 series was the general purpose line while the 7000 series were capable of a wide variety of applications and could accept as many as 4 plug-ins.
 One model, the 7104 (introduced 1978), was a true 1 GHz bandwidth oscilloscope.